idaholab/moose/modules/combined/doc/content/documentation/getting_started/installation/windows10.md

 Known issues:

-- Peacock does not work (an OpenGL GUI front-end).
+- Peacock does not work correctly.
 - Microsoft is now offering several different flavors of linux.
 Different versions means you need to choose wisely!

   - (at the time of this writing, we have installation packages for: Ubuntu and OpenSUSE Leap)